 Cedar is fair firewood with low heat production, generates moderate smoke, and creates a lot of sparks.
 However, if you do have cedarwood around, you have some amazing kindling on your hands.

 Cedar trees hold a large cultural significance in North America and can be found all around us daily.
-From pencils to incense, and furniture to fence posts, cedarwood is heavily used because of its beautiful color and a pleasant aroma.
+From pencils to incense and furniture to fence posts, cedarwood is heavily used because of its beautiful color and pleasant aroma.

 However, is cedar good to use as firewood?
 Overall, it’s not great.

 You should avoid burning cedarwood, especially inside, if possible.